pankrator/filefly/README.md

 ```
 cmd/
-  dataserver        # binary that stores raw blocks in memory
+  dataserver        # binary that stores raw blocks on disk
   metadataserver    # binary that stores metadata and produces upload plans
 internal/
   dataserver        # TCP server implementation for blocks